Last Updated on October 24, 2022

 Breakouts are less likely to work in some markets compared to others.
 For example, in stock indices, we have problems finding breakout strategies that work, but in commodities, breakouts seem to work better.
 Stock indices tend to revert to the mean, while many commodities have a better chance of continuing in the direction of the breakout.

 A day trade breakout strategy in the S&P 500:

 We won’t reveal the strategy but the main idea is to go long after some minutes into the session and exit after x bars.
-This is how the recent equity curve looks like (Tradestation chart):
+This is what the recent equity curve looks like in our backtest (Tradestation chart):